mmgen/mmgen-wallet/doc/wiki/using-mmgen/Altcoin-and-Forkcoin-Support.md

 ### <a name='a_kg'>Key/address generation support for 144 Bitcoin-derived altcoins</a>

-To generate key/address pairs for these coins, just specify the coin's symbol with the `--coin` argument:
+To generate key/address pairs for these coins, just specify the coin’s symbol with the `--coin` argument:

 	# For DASH: